 Use a Smart Thermostat When You Can

-One great way to improve your air quality at home is installing a smart thermostat.
+One great way to improve your air quality at home is by installing a smart thermostat.
 This device can help you monitor the temperature in your home and keep it at the perfect temperature for you and your family.

 A smart thermostat can also consider factors like humidity, so if you live in a humid climate, this could be an excellent option for you.
 But that’s not all.
 A smart thermostat can also save money on your energy bills, and it can even automate your heating and cooling system.